This record as markdown: /tools/io-github-ruvnet-claude-flow/pre-browse.md

-AI agents call pre-browse to retrieve information from Claude Flow without modifying anything — typically the context-gathering step in research, monitoring, and reporting workflows, before the agent takes action elsewhere.
+AI agents call pre-browse to retrieve information from Claude Flow without modifying anything.
+It is typically the context-gathering step in research, monitoring, and reporting workflows, before the agent takes action elsewhere.

 This tool retrieves recommendations (a Read operation) prior to browser automation, with no side effects or capability to modify, execute, or delete data.
 The phrasing 'get recommendations' is explicitly a query/retrieval operation.
 Severity is low because misuse would only expose advice or suggestions, not trigger destructive automation.